Sentry

 Events

-Sentry issues and events will also appear in an entity's event timeline, found under Events in the side panel.
+Sentry issues and events will also appear in an entity's event timeline, found under Events in the sidebar.
 This allows users to contextualize Sentry issues with other key data - like deploys or errors discovered from other integrations - during incidents or migrations.

 With the Sentry integration, you can create Scorecard rules and write CQL queries based on Sentry projects.